ritaamorais/skull-complete/README.md

 * `deep learning/`: contains the source code for implementing the volumetric denoising autoencoder in the deep learning framework PyTorch.

+---
-:warning: Note that this code is written for research purposes only.
+:warning: Note that this code was written for research purposes only.